This Title Speaks for Itself..

 Keep Something with you, like a Large Broom.. or Large Trash Can..

-I Made several – Cheap Fan Rakes Padded with Bubble Wrap
+I Made Several – Cheap Fan Rakes Padded with Bubble Wrap

 Covered with a Washable Material..
 DO NOT USE WHITE.